 Choosing a NoSQL database is way more complicated than selecting an RDBMS, the world of NoSQL database comes in multiple flavors, each one has a specific design focused on solving a different set of problems.

-A common comparison and recently also one of the most popular is between Couchbase Server and DynamoDB, that is why I would like to compile here a comparison based on my experience with both, the documentation available and some opinions on StackOverflow and other sites.
+A common comparison and recently also one of the most popular is Couchbase and DynamoDB, that is why I would like to compile here a comparison based on my experience with both, the documentation available and some opinions on StackOverflow and other sites.

 Let’s get ready to rumble!